Murders of Anthony Palmisano and Edwin R. Woodriffe: Murders and aftermath

-At 6:50 p.m., only around 2 hours after the shootings, the D.C.
+At 6:50 p.m., around 2 hours after the shootings, the D.C.
 Metropolitan Police received a call from a concerned citizen about noises in his attic on Mississippi Avenue, only four blocks away from Bryant's apartment.
 A robbery detective arrived and after announcing himself, Bryant called for help from the attic as he had trapped himself.

 He was arrested and later wrote a full confession but stated he fired in self defense.
-He was on the Most Wanted List for only 2 hours, the shortest time in history.
+He was on the Most Wanted List for only 2 hours, the shortest time in history, until 2026.
 On January 28, 1969, the third FBI agent identified Bryant in a police line-up.
 On April 10, 1969, he was convicted of escaping from federal prison and sentenced to three years.
 On April 14, 1969, he was convicted of armed robbery and sentenced to 20 years.

 During his trial, the jury could not decide whether he should be sentenced to death or life in prison, leaving it up to the judge to decide.
-Bryant showed no remorse stating, "I can't say I'm sorry for what happened to these men (the FBI agents) ...
+Bryant showed no remorse, stating, "I can't say I'm sorry for what happened to these men (the FBI agents) ...
 I am really not interested in what the sentence is one way or another."
-On November 3, 1969, he was convicted of two counts of first-degree murder and received two life sentences, one for each agent.
+On November 3, 1969, he was convicted of two counts of first degree murder and received two life sentences, one for each agent.
 Judge Gerhard Gesell told Bryant that he "would die in jail, but at the time God so appoints."

 Bryant died in prison on March 10, 2009, at the age of 69.